-- Remove the brussel sprouts from the oven and make your miso glaze.
+- Remove the brussels sprouts from the oven and make your miso glaze.
 Whisk the miso paste, maple syrup, and avocado oil in a small bowl until a thick sauce is formed.
 Set aside.

 - Top with sesame seeds and serve.
 Enjoy!

 - This makes enough servings for 4 people to enjoy as a side.
-Recipe can easily be doubled, just make sure to use an extra pan to bake the brussel sprouts as you don’t will get uneven cooking if the pan is overcrowded.
+Recipe can easily be doubled, just make sure to use an extra pan to bake the brussels sprouts as you don’t will get uneven cooking if the pan is overcrowded.

 Keywords: roasted brussels sprouts, miso brussels sprouts, roasted brussel sprouts with miso, vegetarian miso recipes, creative ways to use miso paste, roasted brussels sprouts with garlic